Check-Host/nodejs-lib/README.md

 ### Fetching Results

 #### Report
 Fetches the compiled report and real-time statuses from a previously initiated monitoring check (Ping, TCP, HTTP, etc.) using its unique `uuid`.
 Wait 1-2 seconds after starting a check before polling.
+Longer checks with multiple repeats take one check per second and can be requested multiple times.
 ```javascript
 // The check UUID is returned by any monitoring method above
 const taskUuid = 'c0b4b0e3-aed7-4ae2-9f53-7bac879697cb';